kjellr/wcus-block-styles/README.md

 ### 5. Photocopy Collage (Gallery Block)

 Arranges gallery items vertically, and masks each one as if it's on a torn piece of paper.
+Please note, this one is written for [the refactored Gallery block](https://make.wordpress.org/core/2021/08/20/gallery-block-refactor-dev-note/) that arrived in Gutenberg 11.4 and will be included in WordPress 5.9.

 ![](https://cldup.com/fa9Qx8vGjr.gif)